 01 of 09

 Fish, by definition and almost without exception, are cold-blooded vertebrates.
 This means that they remain at approximately the same temperature as the water surrounding them.
-In contrast to the mammals who are water dwelling such as the Whale or Water Rat, which like ourselves, usually maintain a much higher internal temperature than the water that surrounds them when, even though the water may be a much colder temperature than a mammal could otherwise survive.
-When the water becomes too cold, or exposure to the cooler water becomes longer than the mammal’s internal temperature control can keep up with, this is called hyperthermia and the mammal’ internal core temperature cools and the mammal’s heart slows and eventually the mammal dies.
+In contrast to the mammals who are water-dwelling such as the Whale or Water Rat, which like ourselves, usually maintain a much higher internal temperature than the water that surrounds them even though the water may be a much colder temperature than a mammal could otherwise survive.
+When the water becomes too cold, or exposure to the cooler water becomes longer than the mammal’s internal temperature control can keep up with, this is called hyperthermia and the mammal’ internal core temperature cools and the mammal’s heart slows and eventually, the mammal dies.

 All freshwater aquarium fish have, much like the mammal, an exact temperature range within which they can survive.
 If the temperature of the aquarium strays far out of this range, the fish have no type of internal temperature control and will simply die.
 Different fish species have different temperature needs based on the traditional temperatures of the waters of origin of those species.
-More on specifics of species and temperatures for groups of species can be found in this article.

 02 of 09